kdeldycke/click-extra/docs/commands.md

 This let you replace the preset options by your own set, tweak their order and fine-tune their defaults.

+## Option order

+Notice how the options above are ordered in the help message.

+The default behavior of `@extra_command` (and its derivates decorators) is to order options in the way they are provided to the `params=` argument of the decorator.
+Then adds to that list the additional option decorators positionned after the `@extra_command` decorator.

+After that, there is a final `sorting step applied to options <https://kdeldycke.github.io/click-extra/commands.html#click_extra.commands.ExtraCommand>`_.
+This is done by the `extra_option_at_end` option, which is `True` by default.

 ## Timer option

 ```{todo}